DeltaManiac/deltamaniac.github.io/content/posts/ngbg/nightmare_the_lunatic.md

 3. **Step 3:** Copy the decoded value into a text editor and modify the values.
 The key resources that can be modified are `ArtifactFragment`, `DreamCrystal` and `DreamShard`.
 ![](/images/ngbg/nightmare_the_lunatic/nightmare_the_lunatic_5.png)

-4. **step 4:** Copy and paste the modified contents into a base64 encoder, here we use  [base64encode.org](https://www.base64encode.org/)
+4. **Step 4:** Copy and paste the modified contents into a base64 encoder, here we use  [base64encode.org](https://www.base64encode.org/)

-5. **step 5:** Copy the newly encoded text back into your SAVE_1.dat file and save it.
+5. **Step 5:** Copy the newly encoded text back into your SAVE_1.dat file and save it.

 ![](/images/ngbg/nightmare_the_lunatic/nightmare_the_lunatic_6.png)